 Humanistic therapy treatment encourages self-confidence and mindfulness that allows clients to transition from a habit of reactionary behaviors into improved and productive practice of self-aware and thoughtful actions.
 This is a key to long-term recovery.
 As clients become more aware of their behaviors and its impact on their thought processes, they have the opportunity to think through the outcomes and long-term effects of their actions.
 When clients can see themselves and their behavior in a clear light they will make healthy decisions for themselves.

 During humanistic therapy treatment, clients are treated in a manner that emphasizes their natural virtuousness and kindness.
-The humanistic therapist acts in a way consistent with the attitude of unconditional positive regard, compassion, genuineness, and uniformity.
-Throughout our young men’s addictive addiction, you will often hear stories filled with heartache.
-Lots of our young men have experienced trauma in their lives.
+The humanistic therapist acts in a way consistent with the attitude of unconditional positivity, compassion, genuineness, and uniformity.
+Humanistic therapy can be applied to combat many addictions, and even depression, anxiety, and panic disorders and many others.
+Many of our clients have experienced trauma in their lives.
 In order for them to thrive in treatment, it is important for them to feel safe and secure in their environment and relationships.